jenningsanderson/osm-interactions/README.md

  - [ ] A service/API(?) that incorporates more real-time edits into such analysis (OSMCha basically does this).

-Much of this is the product of conversations at SOTM 2019, specifically discussions with @joto, @geohacker, @batpad, @kamicut and other folks Devseed, Mapbox, and Facebook.
+Much of this is the product of conversations at SOTM 2019, specifically discussions with @joto, @geohacker, @batpad, @kamicut and other folks from Devseed, Mapbox, and Facebook.

 Related topics: [LoChas (Logical Changesets)](https://engineering.fb.com/ml-applications/mars/), & atomic changesets.